FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 2. [Install PostgreSQL](https://www.postgresql.org/docs/).

-Note macOS you can install the latest version of PostgreSQL through `brew` by simply running:
+Note: macOS you can install the latest version of PostgreSQL through `brew` by simply running:

 <!-- markdownlint-disable MD014 -->
 ```console